 This is one fast-paced, action-packed movie.
 No sooner have we been introduced to the wonderfully daft concept of Monsterland, more commonly known as Monster Island [how did they manage to round up all those monsters?], than the Kiraku attack the scientists there with their gas.
 After this the film mostly alternates monster attack scenes with our heroes in their super spaceship going all over the place, even to the Moon, to find out what is controlling the monsters and to defeat the Kiraku.
 Unlike those of Shinichi Sekizawa, who had written all of the Godzilla films except from the first and the second, Kimura’s screenplay doesn’t bother with building up to the thrills and the monster’s appearances, nor does he even really bother with human characterisation.
 The people here are ciphers, existing to propel the story and no more, a story in which every scene is a direct response to the one before it.
 This weakens the film as much as strengthens it; yes, the pace never slows, but we never really care about heroic astronaut/ all-purpose hero Katsuo and his crew as much as we should, despite the constant peril they find themselves in.

-You certainly get your money’s worth as regarding monster footage though, and for once we really get a sense of world peril as we briefly see Moscow, Paris and New York [oddly Godzilla destroys the United Nations building, showing that maybe Honda was less enamoured of the UN by now] attacked, though the monsters seem to get to their destinations overly quickly.
-Of course, it’s Tokyo that gets the full treatment, with Godzilla, Mothra, Manda and Rodan all turning up to wreck it, though the missile attack by the military perhaps destroy more buildings than the monsters.
+You certainly get your money’s worth regarding monster footage though, and for once we really get a sense of world peril as we briefly see Moscow, Paris and New York [oddly Godzilla destroys the United Nations building, showing that maybe Honda was less enamoured of the UN by now] attacked, though the monsters seem to get to their destinations extremely quickly.
+Of course it’s Tokyo that gets the full treatment, with Godzilla, Mothra, Manda and Rodan all turning up to wreck it, though the missile attack by the military perhaps destroy more buildings than the monsters.
 One especially cool shot has Manda, the sea serpent, snake round part of a monorail and destroy it while Godzilla obliterates a building with his breath in the distance.
 And then, after some more confrontations with the army and much rushing around in the SY-13, we get to the climax, where all the monsters, freed from alien control, march on the Kiraku base at Mt.
 Fuji [of course], replete with a news announcer reporting on the action.
-Their battle with King Ghidorah is an elaborately choreographed combination of suit acting and wirework, though it’s notable that some monsters hardly do anything, and why do the aliens send just one monster anyway when surely they know he wouldn’t stand a chance?
+Their battle with King Ghidorah is an elaborately choreographed combination of suit acting and wire work, though it’s notable that some monsters hardly do anything, and why do the aliens send just one monster anyway when surely they know he wouldn’t stand a chance?

 Some monsters get short shrift.
 Varan [the unbelievable] only appears in two quick shots!
 This was because some suits were in bad condition and they couldn’t afford to build too many new ones.
-Of them Godzilla is now far friendlier-looking with a slimmer, more human-like body, a longer neck , a more rounded head, larger mouth smaller fins and a shorter tail, Rodan has a more bird-like head but cruder-looking wings, Ghidorah also had simpler [and rather kite-like] wings, Anguirus is improved with a scalier skin, and Manda loses some of the dragon-like features on his head, looking more snake-like.
-Oddly Minilla looks the same though surely he should have grown considering this is way after the events of Son Of Godzilla?
-A supposed ‘fire dragon’ turns up at the end but turns out to be just a flaming flying saucer.
+Of them Godzilla is now far friendlier-looking with a slimmer, more human-like body, a longer neck , a more rounded head, larger mouth smaller fins and a shorter tail, Rodan has a more bird-like head but cruder-looking wings, Ghidorah also has simpler [and rather kite-like] wings, Anguirus is improved with a scalier skin, and Manda loses some of the dragon-like features on his head, looking more snake-like.
+Oddly Minilla looks the same though surely he should have grown considering this is supposed to be taking place way after the events of Son Of Godzilla?
+A ‘fire dragon’ turns up at the end but turns out to be just a flaming flying saucer.
 The effects by Teisho Arikawa, though supposedly ‘supervised’ by Eiji Tsuburaya, are good, if not quite up to the standard of late 50’s/early 6o’s Toho.
-The slightly reduced budget means that the model work is a little simpler, the sets, though often expansive, are not very detailed, and there’s not too much elaborate matte work, but it’s still all decent.
+The slightly reduced budget means that the model work is a little simpler, the sets, though often expansive, being not very detailed, and there’s not too much elaborate matte work, but it’s still all decent.
 Sadly, there are some sloppy bits in the film, like the announcer saying Baragon is attacking Paris when it’s Gorosaurus [albeit coming out from the ground like Baragon], Godzilla’s breath having to be curved because Haruo Nakajima is looking at the ground rather than a building, and one weird bit where a man throws himself out of a window, lands on some vegetation, yet in the next shot is lying on a beach.
 In a way of course, all this adds to the fun.

 Honda nonetheless seems to be enjoying himself, perhaps because he thought it was his last Godzilla film.
 There are some creative shots, like three people framed in the circular panels of a hotel room’s partition, and a larger number of close-ups than normal.
-Oddly though this is a bloodier affair than usual, with a gory autopsy, Katsuo yanking the alien controls off his sister’s ears leaving them dripping blood, and even some monster grue.
+Oddly though this is a bloodier affair than usual for Honda, with a gory autopsy, Katsuo yanking the alien controls off his sister’s ears leaving them dripping blood, and even some monster grue.
 The cast all do fine but are given little room for characterisation.
 Akira Kubo is certainly charismatic as Katsuo, and Kyoko Ai has a rather sinister beauty as the Queen of the female Kiraku aliens.
 She is even given a nice moment where she resigns herself to defeat.
 Akira Ifukube’s score has one of his most memorable marches, very jaunty and upbeat, though much of it is slightly reworked earlier stuff.
 Alongside the Godzilla/Rodan theme [in probably its best arrangement] and Ghidorah theme you also get a variation on the Invasion Of Astro-Monster alien music for the Kiraku, another use of the frantic music heard most frequently in Dagora [the scene in which this appears in is rather funny, Katsuo and co. taking ages to sever a controlling device, the music making it funnier], and a snippet of Baragon’s theme [but not describing Baragon].
 Not much is new, and you could really say that about Destroy All Monsters generally, but it’s such fun it hardly matters.
 It’s not the best Toho or even Godzilla film, but it might be the most essential.
 If you have to see just one, than I guess this is probably it.